The Invincible Iron Fold

 “Hey!”
 I heard a voice yell.
 An older voice.
 Even through the paint, I could tell Nard was white as a sheet.
 He dropped me, and turned around to face the irate mug of Mr. Michael Rainey.
 “Mr. Leonard Broderick, did you or did you not just punch that student in the face?”

 “The name’s Clark,” I croaked, as I stood up.
 The blood was still streaming.
 It had even dripped onto Iron Fold, turning the bright rainbow/red of his design into a much darker shade of brown.
-“And yeah, he totally did.”
+“And yeah, he totally did.
+He also tried to ruin your reputation, and shoved me into a locker.
+He’s a jerk.”

 “He got what he deserved,” Nard growled.
 “All of you should see that.”
 He turned to face the crowd.
 “You guys don’t realize that it’s us, or them.
 They tortured my sister…so I have to torture them.
 So, the war goes on, whether you like it or not.
 But it doesn’t have to, if you’d just let me win!
 Do you think the war hasn’t gone unnoticed by the higher-ups?
 It’s gone on for a long time, but it can’t go on forever.
 Something is going to have to happen to stop it.
 And Wheeler is a school for complete jerks…they deserve what’s coming to them.”